 6. COLORADO // THE MAROON BELLS, ELK MOUNTAINS

 Visit the Maroon Bells—two craggy peaks in the Elk Mountains that loom more than 14,000 feet over an alpine lake—and you’ll feel like you’re picnicking in a postcard.
 Located just 10 miles west of Aspen, the serene spot is reportedly the most-photographed location in Colorado.
 There’s a public picnic area that can accommodate up to 75 people, making the spot a perfect space for large groups or parties.
 However, a word to the wise: The local ecosystem is so fragile that vehicle restrictions are imposed on Maroon Creek Road from 8 a.m. to 5 p.m. from June through October.
 If you want to dine here, you’ll have to arrive bright and early, camp overnight, or take a daytime bus tour.

 7. CONNECTICUT // HAMMONASSET BEACH STATE PARK

-This two-mile stretch of beachfront park is situated on a small chunk of land jutting into the Long Island Sound, so despite its East Coast locale, you can actually watch the sunset over the water.
-Just a short walk from the beach, there are covered picnic areas with grills that can be reserved throughout the summer for a fee.
-There are also public restrooms and concession stands, and Yankee magazine has deemed it one of the best picnicking spots in all of New England.
+This two-mile stretch of beachfront park is situated on a small chunk of land jutting into the Long Island Sound, so despite its East Coast locale, you can actually watch the sun set over the water.
+You can see why Yankee magazine deemed it one of the best picnic spots in all of New England.
+Just a short walk from the beach, there are covered picnic areas with grills that can be reserved throughout the summer for a fee, and there are also public restrooms and concession stands.
 After you chow down, take a walk down to the Meigs Point Nature Center, an educational center that houses native animals, including some local sea creatures that kids can touch and handle.

 8. DELAWARE // ALAPOCAS RUN STATE PARK